Maneesha-Maduranga/GalaxyStore/README.md

 ## Appendix

-Products are stored in the database and users can sign up, log in, and purchase products.
+Products are stored in the database and users can sign up, log in, and add products to user cart and purchase that.
 Admin has the ability to add, modify, and remove products from the database

 ## Group Members